 Don’t use passwords that are easy to guess like birthdays, names or sequences such as ‘abcd’ or ‘1234’.
 It’s also recommended that you don’t use the same password across multiple devices too.

 Read more on our essential tips for password security here.

 Our last tip is to keep all your devices’ systems updated.
 If security systems become compromised, companies use system updates to patch these flaws.
 If you can, set the updates as automatic so you don’t forget.

-As smart devices only become more prevalent in our homes, we must keep security at the forefront of our minds and take the necessary action to protect ourselves, until the companies making the devices put more measures in for their users.
+As smart devices only become more prevalent in our homes, we must keep security at the forefront of our minds and take the necessary action to protect ourselves.